-Several example datasets are provided under the \$VERDI_HOME/data directory.
+Several example datasets are provided under the \$VERDI\HOME/data directory.
 These datasets may be used to re-create example plots that are provided in this user guide, including a tile plot with observational data overlay in Section 11.4.3, and the example datasets for the various dataset projections that VERDI supports including LCC, polar stereographic, UTM and Mercator.
 The data directory currently contains four subdirectories:

-- 1. CAMx contains sample CAMx dataset and camxproj.txt file - 2. hucRegion contains Hydrologic Unit (HUC) shapefiles for region 3 (southeast US)
+- 1. CAMx contains sample CAMx dataset and camxproj.txt file - 2. hucRegion contains Hydrologic Unit (HUC) shapefiles for region 3 (southeast US) - 3.
+Model contains sample WRF and CMAO I/O API datasets

-- 3. Model contains sample WRF and CMAQ I/O API datasets - 4.
-Obs contains observational dataset created by airs2m3 converter
+4. Obs - contains observational dataset created by airs2m3 converter

-6.3 Adding and Removing a Gridded Dataset
+6.3 Adding and Removing a Dataset from a Local File System

-The first step after starting VERDI is to load a gridded dataset.
-To do this, press the yellow plus button at the top of the Datasets pane.
-A file browser (Figure 6-3) allows you to select a gridded dataset for use in VERDI.
+To load a data set from a local file system, press the yellow plus button at the top of the Datasets pane.
+A file browser (Figure 6-1) allows you to select a dataset for use in VERDI.
+Support for loading data from a remote file system has been added in version 1.3.
+The use of the yellow plus remote button will be discussed in Section 6.4.

-After you specify a gridded dataset, VERDI will load header information and display the available variables, time steps, layers, and domain used by the file in the Datasets pane (Figure 6-4).
+After you specify a gridded dataset, VERDI will load header information and display the available variables, time steps, layers, and domain used by the file in the Datasets pane (Figure 6-2).
 (The actual model data are not loaded until later, when plots are created.)
 To view the variables for a particular dataset that has been loaded, click on the dataset name in the list to highlight it, and the variables will be listed in the panel below.